Best Pintxos in San Sebastian: 8 Spots You Need to Try

 For adventurous eaters and/or those that like eating various parts of the pig, the stewed snouts and tripe dish here is worth the stomach space.

-When in San Sebastian, you have to indulge in pintxos.
+When in San Sebastian, you have to indulge in pintxos of all sorts.

 Gerald’s Bar